-A new revolving micro-loan program at the Wayne County Community Foundation
+A revolving micro-loan program at the Wayne County Community Foundation

-Our Circle of Aunts and Uncles is a philanthropic community project to provide low-interest loans and social capital to under-resourced entrepreneurs who are leading new or growing local businesses, in order to co-create a more equitable, compassionate, sustainable, and vibrant local economy within or impacting Wayne County Pennsylvania.
+Our Circle of Aunts and Uncles is a philanthropic community project designed to provide low-interest loans and social capital to under-resourced entrepreneurs who are leading new or growing local businesses.
+This helps co-create a more equitable, compassionate, sustainable, and vibrant local economy within or impacting Wayne County Pennsylvania.
 Northeast PA’s Circles of Aunts and Uncles is modeled after the Circles of Aunts and Uncles based in Philadelphia and founded by Judy Wicks, entrepreneur and activist.

-We envision a prosperous regional economy that supplies basic needs to the local population, works in harmony with our natural ecosystem, supports vibrant, joyful, and inclusive community life and has broad-based business ownership reflecting the demographics of our population.
+We envision a prosperous regional economy that supplies basic needs to the local population, one that works in harmony with our natural ecosystem, supports vibrant, joyful, and inclusive community life, and has broad-based business ownership reflecting the demographics of our population.

 1. Members of our Circle of Aunts and Uncles (CoAU) donate money to the Wayne County Community Foundation (WCCF) designated for this fund and/or their time to support this program.

-2. Existing or new local business owners/entrepreneurs interested in a micro-loan apply here.
-Loans must be for a specific purpose such as purchase of equipment, tools, locally supplied goods/seed/feed/ingredients, or brick and mortar upgrades; not for general operating expenses, payroll, marketing activities or refinancing existing debt.
+2. Existing or new local business owners/entrepreneurs interested in a micro-loan fill out this initial interest form.
+Loans must be for a specific purpose such as purchase of equipment, tools, locally supplied goods/seed/feed/ingredients, or brick and mortar upgrades (not for general operating expenses, payroll, marketing activities or refinancing existing debt).

-5. Additionally, a sub-circle of Aunts and Uncles with helpful background or insight into an entrepreneur’s situation will provide social capital -- enthusiastically spreading the word about the business to friends and colleagues; become customers themselves; provide marketing, management & sales advice; and/or make connections to potential buyers, reporters, agents, seasoned colleagues in the same industry, local suppliers, storage opportunities, and/or other resources.
+5. Additionally, a sub-circle of Aunts and Uncles with helpful background or insight into an entrepreneur’s situation will provide social capital, which could include enthusiastically spreading the word about the business to friends and colleagues, becoming customers themselves, providing marketing, management & sales advice, and/or making connections to potential buyers, reporters, agents, seasoned colleagues in the same industry, local suppliers, storage opportunities, and/or providing other useful resources.

 · Interested in being an Aunt or Uncle?
 Fill out the Membership form here.